meltyourface/blank/posts/Magic-of-the-grimoires/The-Stelliform-Gateway-Banishing-Ritual/index.md

 2. Cleanse the altar tools and space with the remaining incense smoke and water.
 This will ensure that any residual dark energies are fully dispelled.

-Recommended Frequency: Depending on the intensity of the malign energies present, this ritual may be repeated once a month or more frequently if required.
+**Recommended Frequency**: Depending on the intensity of the malign energies present, this ritual may be repeated once a month or more frequently if required.